puppylinux-woof-CE/Pkg/usr/share/doc/pkg/README.md

 OPTIONS:

 These options can be used together and MUST precede all others:

  --ask|-a 			ask before doing stuff (give as 1st option) --force |-f			force downloading, installing and uninstalling --no-colour|-nc		disable ANSI colours in Pkg output

 COMMANDS:

 The commaands below can be used with the options above, but they can't be used with each other:

- get|g PKGNAME			download & install matching package and deps get-only|go PKGNAME		same as get, but don't install download|d PKGNAME		download a package from CURRENT repo install|i PKGNAME		install a downloaded package install-all|ia			install all downloaded packages deps|e PKGNAME			install dependencies of matching package deps-download|ed PKGNAME	only download dependencies, no install deps-all|ea			install dependencies of all installed packages deps-check|ec			prints message about missing dependencies what-needs|wn PKGNAME       	lists pkgs that depend on PKGNAME update|pu [PKGNAME]		update all matching installed packages uninstall|u PKGNAME		uninstall a pet package uninstall-all|ua		uninstall all installed packages delete|l PKGNAME		delete a downloaded package delete-all|la 			delete ALL downloaded pet packages! clean [PKGNAME] 		delete downloaded pkg files of installed pkgs
+ add PKGNAME  			download & install matching package and dependencies rm PKGNAME   			uninstall a package and any left-over dependencies get|g PKGNAME			alias for 'add' get-only|go PKGNAME		same as add/get, but don't install download|d PKGNAME		download a package from CURRENT repo install|i PKGNAME		install a downloaded package install-all|ia			install all downloaded packages deps|e PKGNAME			install dependencies of matching package deps-download|ed PKGNAME	only download dependencies, no install deps-all|ea			install dependencies of all installed packages deps-check|ec			prints message about missing dependencies what-needs|wn PKGNAME       	lists pkgs that depend on PKGNAME update|pu [PKGNAME]		update all matching installed packages uninstall|u PKGNAME		uninstall a pet package uninstall-all|ua		uninstall all installed packages delete|l PKGNAME		delete a downloaded package delete-all|la 			delete ALL downloaded pet packages! clean [PKGNAME] 		delete downloaded pkg files of installed pkgs

  names|n [PKG]			list package name matches in the CURRENT repo names-all|na [PKG]		list package name matches in ALL repos names-exact|ne [PKG]		list EXACT package name matches in CURRENT repo